 * Dollar slips vs yen as risk sentiment wobbles

-SINGAPORE, Aug 18 (Reuters) - The dollar slipped versus the yen on Friday, hampered by renewed investor concerns over the Trump administration's ability to push forward its economic policy agenda.
+SINGAPORE, Aug 18 (Reuters) - The dollar edged lower versus the yen on Friday, hampered by renewed investor concerns over the Trump administration's ability to push forward its economic policy agenda.

 The euro had tumbled to a three-week low of $1.1662 on Thursday, after the minutes of the European Central Bank's July 20 policy meeting showed policymakers were worried that the repricing of the currency could overshoot.

 Even with its losses this week, the euro is still up more than 11 percent so far this year.
 (Reporting by Masayuki Kitano)